fenngineering/sql-build-tools/README.md

 ```
 ..\test.ps1
 ```
-## Setup DB project
+## Setup your solution, with DB project
-1. CLONE your solution into a folder at the sample level as sql-build-tools:-
+1. CLONE your DB solution into a folder at the sampe level as sql-build-tools:-
    - ROOT
      - YourSolution
      - Sql-Build-Tools